Clinical placements nurses stood next to patient in hospital bed

 Clinical Placements

-As part of our nursing, midwifery, operating department practice and paramedic science courses, students will be required to complete clinical placements; depending on which your course you’re studying, you could spend anywhere between a quarter to two thirds of your time out on placement.
+As part of our nursing, midwifery, operating department practice, social work, and paramedic science courses, students will be required to complete clinical placements; depending on which your course you’re studying, you could spend anywhere between a quarter to two thirds of your time out on placement.
 This time will allow students to be exposed to a diverse range of learning experiences and develop their skills further within healthcare settings, all while being supported by practice supervisors, and your course team.

 We work closely with a number of NHS Trusts and independent care partners in the region, both in hospitals and out in the community.